Image

 Study to Evaluate the Safety and Tolerability of CC-94676 in Participants With Metastatic Castration-Resistant Prostate Cancer

-Trial assessing CC-94676 safety in advanced prostate cancer patients.
+Trial to test safety of CC-94676 for advanced prostate cancer patients.

 Recruiting